PalNilsson/redwood/README.md

 core power is the average benchmark per core for a queue.
 It is not however proportional to GFLOPS, but is the best measurement we have using real data.
 The script also combines the RSE info from the Rucio transfer metrics (`queues_and_rses.json`).
 The script produces the file `queues-corepower_based.json`.
+4. <b>Consistency</b>: `verify.py`: Verify the consistency of the data in the `queues-corepower_based.json` file.
+The script verifies that are "GFLOPS" and "RSE" entries for all queues in the file.
+The script also calculates the number of queues.